Olivier Frapolli

-Olivier Frapolli (born 27 September 1971) is a French professional football manager and former player who currently manager of Ligue 2 club Laval.
+Olivier Frapolli (born 27 September 1971) is a French professional football manager and former player who is the manager of club Grenoble.

 Club career

 Frapolli began playing football at the age of 5 and went through the youth academy in Aix-en-Provence.
 As a youth, he often played against Zinedine Zidane in regional tournaments before playing together representing the Mediterranean leagues.
 He joined Toulouse's youth academy in 1988, which was noted for its strong youth development.
 He roomed with Fabien Barthez at their training center.
 He was promoted to Toulouse's senior team in 1992 and made 50 appearances in Division 1.

 In the 1993–94 season, Toulouse was relegated, and Frapolli was not in his coach's plans.
 He agreed to join Perpignan on loan in the Ligue 2 in 1994, and then to Stade Poitevin the following season.
 He moved to Beauvais Oise from 1996 to 1999 and then Martigues for a couple of seasons.
 He joined Créteil on 6 June 2001 and ended his career with them in 2004.